2024 Annual Report

 The energy focus team will aim to design systems to meet the energy needs of the population while being robust, cost-effective, and environmentally friendly.
 The start to end life cycles of energy systems will be analyzed for new innovations and optimizations to accommodate increasing populations while limited by finite natural resources.
 Some potential areas of research include smart buildings, heat recycling, infrastructure repurposing, and renewables.
 To ensure companies and citizens are incentivized to adopt new solutions, concepts such as metering, demand pricing, and transition plans will be investigated to ensure the grid functions effectively and in the interest of all stakeholders.

 Potential competitions for the energy team include Generate, a clean energy conference in BC.
 If you have a passion for smart energy systems, the energy team is for you.
+The team aims to develop innovative solutions that address energy challenges in Canada.
+We work on projects that optimize energy systems, reduce carbon emissions and integrate renewable systems into urban and rural infrastructures.

 PORTFOLIO ROADMAP